June 10, 2019

 OpenBSD is one of the most secure operating systems on the market.
 Impressive consistency and documentation through man-pages makes this OS one of the easiest to maintain too.
 OpenBSD/amd64 runs on AMD’s Athlon-64 family of processors in 64-bit mode.
 It also runs on processors made by other manufacturers which have cloned the AMD64 extensions.

-Thankfully to Hetzner’s idea to reuse hardware of terminated products it is still possible to find an economic yet powerful system.
-It is also reasonable in terms of ecological aspects.
+Thankfully to Hetzner’s idea to reuse hardware of terminated products it is possible to find an economic yet powerful system.

-Inspired by The Tor BSD Diversity Project I have decided to run a Tor relay on AMD Athlon 64 6000+ X2 processor.
+Inspired by The Tor BSD Diversity Project I run a Tor relay on AMD Athlon 64 6000+ X2 processor.

-Server is delivered in rescue system.
-Connecting over SSH with tunneling of VNC port makes whole installation easy.
+The ordered server is delivered in rescue system.
+Connecting over SSH with tunneling of VNC port makes the whole installation easy.

 Note down the DNS resolvers, the default gateway, IP and IPv6 addresses, and ethernet driver.